-Nardello also spends time fundraising for important causes like The American Foundation for Suicide Prevention and The MILE (Music Is Love Exchange).
-Nardello completed two service trips to Guatemala in support of the MILE.
-The MILE is a network of artists, musicians, and music lovers that bring positivity and change to the lives of disadvantaged and underserved children, strengthening families and communities both in the U.S. and abroad.
+Nardello also spends time fundraising for important causes like Musicians On Call, The American Foundation for Suicide Prevention and The MILE (Music Is Love Exchange).
+She has completed two service trips to Guatemala in support of the MILE: a network of artists, musicians, and music lovers that bring positivity and change to the lives of disadvantaged and underserved children, strengthening families and communities both in the U.S. and abroad.
 Nardello is always willing to help, offer her time and believes that music is a universal language that helps heal and connects us all.

 For her latest release, Nardello teamed up with long time friend and collaborator, Matt Duke, to produce her new EP, Human.
 "For me, "Human" is a collection of songs that explores vulnerable topics.
 Loving someone when they are broken.
 Striving to challenge yourself when you are stuck.
 The final stages of life and all that is unknown.
 It is truly a soundtrack of my life and the people in it.
 I always get nervous before releasing new music and my only hope is that anyone who listens can connect to these songs in some special way."